-Three lecture hours per week and six laboratory hours per quarter.
+Three lecture hours per week and five laboratory hours per quarter.
 Advanced and more complex contact lens designs and fitting options are reviewed.
-Topics include management of astigmatism with gas permeable toric lenses and contact lens management of special corneal topographies such as those found with post-surgical corneas, post-traumatic corneas, keratoconus and orthokeratology patients.
-Large diameter and scleral contact lens indications and prescribing are covered.
-Contact lens care of pediatric patients is discussed.
-Myopia control including orthokeratology is presented.
-A description of corneal dystrophies and degenerations including contact lens options and treatment plans is included.
-Discussion of the physiologic impact of contact lenses on the cornea is presented in increased depth.
-Diagnosis, treatment and management of contact lens related complications in various lens wear modalities are described.
+Topics include the care, fitting and management of ocular prosthetics, refractive surgery patient selection including available surgical procedures and co-management, and management options for presbyopia with single vision and multifocal contact lenses.
+Orthokeratology and myopia management are presented.
+Contact lens management for irregular corneas such as those found with post-surgical corneas, post-traumatic corneas, and keratoconus are discussed.
+Large diameter corneal and scleral contact lens indications and prescribing are covered.
+Contact lens care of pediatric patients, contact lens related complications and bandage contact lenses and amniotic membrane usage is also included.
 Patient cases are presented to assist the student in applying their classroom knowledge to patient care.
-This course also includes the advanced topic of ocular prosthetics.
-The care, fitting and management of ocular prosthetic devices are presented and discussed.
-There is a hands-on laboratory covering the procedures and techniques used in fitting, creation and fabrication of various ocular prosthetic devices.
+The hands-on laboratory covering the procedures and techniques used in fitting, creation and fabrication of various ocular prosthetic devices as well as for the fitting and management of orthokeratology is to support the didactic component of the course.